sshleifer/time/README.md

 * allow user to chose a user_id.
 * Fix signup page so that name and email are required, id is not
 * deal with hitting non existant user
+* Backboneify the user page.
+Also put the now useless query string parsing function somewher.